Galapagos and Easter Island

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-After the visit you will go to Baltra Airport for your flight to Guayaquil.
+Baltra Island Airport.
+Afterwards you will go straight to the airport in Baltra for the flight to Guayaquil.
 Upon arrival, you will be transferred to your hotel.
 Overnight in Guayaquil.
 (B)

 Day 8 (Tue): Guayaquil-Santiago.